elena19m/cloud-courses/website/docs/intro.md

 # SysDevOps & Security Corner

-In the [SysDevOps & Security Corner](../blog) you can find our latest news regarding our projects, things we are working on or the side quest we are taking while working on our taks.
+In the [SysDevOps & Security Corner](../blog) you can find the latest news regarding our projects, things we are working on or some side quests we complete along the way.